How to get your horse fit: an equine fitness plan | Horse & Hound

 Week 4 – Extend hacking time to up to 90mins per day (can be in two separate rides) including some trot work on suitable ground

-Week 5 – Start introducing some gentle schooling in the menage (20-30mins max).
+Week 5 – Start introducing some gentle schooling in the manège (20-30mins max).
 Exercise can be increased to 2hrs daily including some trotting up hills (not on roads)

 Week 6 – Gradually increase time spent schooling and introduce some cantering on suitable ground out hacking